Harry Potter and all characters, etc. belong to J. K. Rowling, not me.

 Reluctantly, Harry complied and went to bed, deciding to ask the girls what McGonagall had wanted to speak to them about in the morning.
 However, when he got up, he couldn't find them.
 At breakfast, he went up to his head of house at the staff table and asked, "Do you know where Hermione and Ginny are?"

-With a slightly vacant expression, she said, "They will be the hostages you have to rescue."
+With a slightly vacant expression, she answered, "They will be the hostages you have to rescue."

 His eyes widened.
 "Hostages?!" he repeated loudly.
 This seemed to clear up McGonagall's expression.

-"Yes, hostages," she said, "and you will not raise your voice to me again, Mr. Potter, unless you wish to have a detention."
+"Yes, hostages," she replied, "and you will not raise your voice to me again, Mr. Potter, unless you wish to have a detention."

 "Yes.
 They are what we feel you will sorely miss."